Skip to content

 What happens if I sign out everywhere on Microsoft?

-Signing out everywhere remotely ends all active sessions linked to your Microsoft account.
+Signing out everywhere remotely ends all active sessions connected to your Microsoft account.
 This includes Windows PCs, Xbox, and other connected services, effectively securing your data and stopping any unauthorized access or lingering connections from public computers.

 Is there a way to log out of all Microsoft accounts at once?